 WEDNESDAY, JULY 31st - 4:00pm until 6:00pm

 Culbertson Memorial Hospital Announces Employee of the Quarter - May 16, 2013

 Culbertson Memorial Hospital recently announced Becky Grim as the 2013 Employee of the Second Quarter.
 Becky works in the Business Office as a Medicare Billing Specialist and has been a staff member at Culbertson’s since October 2010.

 Becky was selected as Employee of the Quarter from nominations submitted by one of her fellow co-workers who had this to say about Becky, “Becky has the best customer service skills I have ever seen.
 Listening to her on the phone with both patients and insurance companies you would think she is talking to a family member.
 She always thanks them for their time.
-She is always smiling and light hearted even during bad situations.”
+She is always smiling and light-hearted even during bad situations.”

 Becky lives in Kilbourne, IL with her husband Steve and 15-year-old daughter Madison.
 She attended Heartland School of Business, formerly of Jacksonville, in 1996 and received her certificate as a medical secretary.
-In her spare time she enjoys shopping and spending time with her family.
+In her spare time, she enjoys shopping and spending time with her family.

-As Employee of the Quarter, Becky received a cash gift, Employee of the Quarter certificate, bouquet of flowers and entry in the Employee of the Year award in December.
+As Employee of the Quarter, Becky received a cash gift, Employee of the Quarter certificate, a bouquet of flowers and entry in the Employee of the Year award in December.